Shmew/Feliz.MaterialUI/docs-app/public/pages/usage/components-classes-and-imports/index.md

 # Components imports

 `MuiComponents` module contains raw imports for all the components, returned as `ReactElementType`.
-This imports could be useful in cases, such as [`component` prop](https://mui.com/material-ui/guides/composition/#component-prop).
+These imports could be useful in cases, such as the [`component` prop](https://mui.com/material-ui/guides/composition/#component-prop).

 ```fsharp
 Mui.listItem [